5T33Z0/OC-Little-Translated/A_Config_Tips_and_Tricks/README.md

 If it takes a long time (8 seconds or longer) until the BootPicker appears after switching on the computer, this option can be used to shorten the waiting time - especially for notebooks.
 But then you have to live without the boot chime, because the audio driver AudioDxe.efi is not started in this case.

-**NOTE**: Before updating macOS via USB flash drive, `ConnectDrivers` needs to be unabled, otherwise you won't see the drive in the bootpicker.
+**NOTE**: Before updating macOS via USB flash drive, `ConnectDrivers` needs to be enabled, otherwise you won't see the drive in the bootpicker.

 ## Boot variants (Selection)